 - If you have a Pentium4 based system and the kernel crashes just after detecting the RAID card, try disabling Hyperthreading in your motherboard’s BIOS.

-- The kernel on the Woody installer is trimmed-down (2.4.30, config here) and is only meant for installing a system.
+- The kernel on the Woody installer is a trimmed-down 2.4.30 and is only meant for installing a system.
 To make it install on a wide range of machines, I removed features that are known for screwing up the installation process (SMP amongst others), but that you definitely want on a production machine.
 As soon as you have a running system, you should compile your own kernel.

 2005-11-23 Kernel updates